benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 11.md

 UDP and TCP share the same checksum function, but TCP also uses the lightweight error detection capability.

 #### Checksum shortcomings
-Checksums are not able to detect all bit errors.
+Checksums are not able to detect all bit errors, consider (x,y) vs. (x-1, y+1) as adjacent 16-bit values in packet.
+In this case, notice that we would have the same checksum.

-Consider
+The content of a message can be rearranged in such a way that the checksum would not change.

 [RFC 768](https://www.rfc-editor.org/rfc/rfc768)